U.S. Plan For Steel And Aluminum Tariffs Prompts Global Backlash

 European Union: "We will not sit idly while our industry is hit with unfair measures that put thousands of European jobs at risk," European Commission President Jean-Claude Juncker warned.
 "The EU will react firmly and commensurately to defend our interests."

-Germany called on the EU to respond "with determination" to the move by Washington that was "not at all acceptable," Foreign Minister Sigmar Gabriel said.
+Germany called on the EU to respond "with determination" to a move by Washington that was "not at all acceptable," Foreign Minister Sigmar Gabriel said.

+Brazil, the second-largest exporter of steel to the U.S., expressed "enormous concern" at the tariffs, saying these could cause significant damage to producers and consumers in both countries, NPR's Philip Reeves reports.